Simon Critchley

 Profile

-Simon Critchley is the Hans Jonas Professor of Philosophy at the New School for Social Research.
+Simon Critchley is the Hans Jonas Professor of Philosophy at The New School for Social Research and a Director of the Onassis Foundation.
 His work engages in many areas: continental philosophy, philosophy and literature, psychoanalysis, ethics, and political theory, among others.
-His most recent books include The Problem with Levinas and ABC of Impossibility, though he has written on topics as diverse as David Bowie, religion, and suicide.
-As moderator of The Stone at The New York Times, Critchley asked many philosophers to weigh in on contemporary issues in art, literature, politics, and popular culture.
+He has written over twenty books, including studies of Greek tragedy, David Bowie, football, suicide, Shakespeare, how philosophers die, and a novella.
+As co-editor of The Stone at the New York Times, Critchley showed that philosophy plays a vital role in the public realm.
 Additional information about Professor Critchley is available at his personal website.

 Degrees Held